 Step Two .
 An appeal from an unsatisfactory decision at Step 1 shall be presented in writing to the office of the President by the grievant within seven (7) calendar days of receipt of the Step 1 determination.
-The President or his/her designee may, within seven (7) calendar days of receipt of such appeal, schedule a Step 2 review to be held within fourteen (14) calendar days thereof, and may designate a Hearing Officer to preside thereat.
-In the event a review is held and presided over by a Hearing Officer, a record shall be prepared and forwarded to the President or his/her designee within seven (7) calendar days of the completion of the review and shall include the Hearing Officer’s findings of fact and recommendation, if any.
-The President or his/her designee shall issue his/her determination within seven (7) calendar days of receipt of the appeal, or of receipt of the record if a review has been held.
+The President or his/her designee may, within seven (7) business days of receipt of such appeal, schedule a Step 2 review to be held within fourteen (14) business days thereof, and may designate a Hearing Officer to preside thereat.
+In the event a review is held and presided over by a Hearing Officer, a record shall be prepared and forwarded to the President or their designee within seven (7) business days of the completion of the review and shall include the Hearing Officer’s findings of fact and recommendation, if any.
+The President or their designee shall issue his/her determination within seven (7) business days of receipt of the appeal, or of receipt of the record if a review has been held.

 The arbitrator shall consider only the precise issue submitted for arbitration, and shall have no authority to determine any other issue or question not so submitted, nor include in the decision observations or declarations of opinion not essential to the reaching of the determination.

 A record of the proceedings shall be made if requested by the Employer or the Association.
 All fees and expenses of the arbitrator and the record shall be equally divided between the parties, except that each party shall bear the cost of preparing and presenting its own case.